Our Office: Israel, Netanya, Mefi 5, office 308 Working hours: 8 am - 5 pm EST

 • new marriage – if a Jewish widow or widower marries a citizen of another nationality, the right to repatriation is annulle.

 So if you want to definitely get citizenship of Israel, you can apply to us.
-We will find the right documents, we will prepare you for the consular inspection.
+We will find the right documents, we will prepare you for the the interview.

 Housing, employment, and social integration